-At Stage 1 level, a one-semester course is worth 10 credits.
-A full-year course is worth 20 credits.
+At Stage 1 level, completion of a one-semester course is worth 10 credits.
+Completion of a full-year course is worth 20 credits.

 At Stage 2, most courses run for the full year and are worth 20 credits.
 However, students may choose to do a semester of 10 credits or a full year of 20 credits in Australian Languages.